Workplace Mediation Investigations in Western Sydney

 • Discretion and confidentiality

-CCS investigations provide clarity where mediation alone cannot.
+CCS investigations provide clarity when mediation alone cannot resolve serious workplace conflict.

-Workplace mediation is valuable, but it is not a substitute for investigation when serious allegations arise or when trust has eroded beyond repair.
+Workplace mediation is valuable, but it is not a substitute for investigation where serious allegations arise or trust has eroded.

 Across Great Western Sydney, employers must recognise when internal resolution has reached its limit.
 Independent workplace mediation investigations provide the clarity required to protect procedural fairness, strengthen legal defensibility and restore organisational stability.